-Handling Employer Requests for Salary Information
+How To Handle Employer Requests for Salary Information

-- Provide total compensation information without specifying the salary component
+- Provide total compensation information without specifying the salary component.

-- Place dashes on applications to show that you saw the question but decline to comply
+- Place dashes on applications to show that you saw the question but decline to comply.

-There are arguments both for and against each of these strategies, but candidates often wonder if employers will be able to verify any past salary information which they supply.
+There are arguments both for and against each of these strategies, but candidates often wonder if employers will be able to verify any past salary information they supply.

 What Employers Ask for as Proof of Salary